 I do solemnly swear in the presence of Almighty God that the above accoumpt— is just and correct—to the best of my knowledge—James Rutledge

 Sworn to and subscribed before me.Bowling Green J P[Justice of the Peace] L S

-1Page one of this document is entirely in Abraham Lincoln’s handwriting aside from Rutledge’s and Green’s signatures.
+1Page one of this document is entirely in Abraham Lincoln’s handwriting, aside from James Rutledge’s and Bowling Green’s signatures.

 Odam’s will was entered into probate January 4, 1831; by December 1831, the estate was in the final stages of settlement.
 This account was likely written during that period.

 Sangamo Journal (Springfield, IL), 1 December 1831, 3:5; William Odom probate case file 89, Sangamon County Probate Court records, Illinois Regional Archives Depository (IRAD), University of Illinois-Springfield.

 2While living in New Salem, Lincoln frequently wrote various documents for his friends and neighbors.
 This account was likely related to the time when Rutledge turned his home into a tavern for boarders.

 Benjamin P. Thomas, Lincoln's New Salem (Springfield, IL: Abraham Lincoln Association, 1934), 7.